The 7 Chakra Colors and Their Meaning

 4. The Anahata or the Heart Chakra – Green Color

-Also called the Anahata Chakra, the Heart Chakra is seen as representing healing, healer, healed.
+Also called the Anahata Chakra, the Heart Chakra represents healing, healer, healed.
 This chakra is crucial in keeping your relationships and your love life intact.
-If the Heart Chakra grows weaker or is closed altogether, you may end up having failed relationships.
+If the Heart Chakra grows weak or closes altogether, you may end up having failed relationships.
 Such situations may involve issues around jealousy.
-Trust issues might become a problem, getting in the way of healthy happy relationships..
-This Chakra is connected to the Thymus and Lymph, and it is known to impact the sense of touch.
+Trust issues might become a problem, getting in the way of healthy happy relationships… This Chakra connects to the Thymus and Lymph, and it impacts the sense of touch.

 5. The Visuddha or the Throat Chakra – Blue Color

-The Visuddha or the Throat Chakra is deeply connected to one’s communication and listening abilities; thus, it’s associated with Thyroid Glands.
+The Visuddha or the Throat Chakra deeply connects to one’s communication and listening abilities; thus, it’s associated with Thyroid Glands.
 This chakra represents finding your truth, speaking your truth, and learning to communicate it in a creative way.
-When the Throat Chakra is activated, the thyroid glands function optimally.
-The Chakra is also connected to the ears, jaws, teeth, neck, and the spinal cord.
+When the Throat Chakra activates, the thyroid glands can function optimally.
+This Chakra connects to the ears, jaws, teeth, neck, and the spinal cord.

 Those who have problems persuasively expressing themselves often have a blocked Throat Chakra.

 Those who speak their truth are more balanced and healthy overall.

 6. Third Eye Chakra or the Ajna Chakra – Indigo Color